 The effects section can host AU effect plugins as inter-app effects along built-in effects.
 The Tracks page resembles what you would see in a typical desktop DAW, giving you an overview of all the tracks in your song, including various track types, mute and solo functions.

 Finally, the Song page gives a traditional MPC-style pad arrangement view, where all sequences can be organized to a complete song using pad controls.

-iMPC Pro 2 has the ability to route and import sounds from various sources and sync/warp all content automatically to project tempo, giving the user an ability to focus on making music rather than processing.
+iMPC Pro 2 has the ability to route and import sounds from various sources and sync/warp all content automatically to project tempo, giving the user an ability to focus on creating music rather than processing.

 Each separate sequence can have it’s own mixer settings, which makes creating mix variations easy.
 The chop to pads functionality on sample editor is a really powerful and fast way to create playable content from any audio material.